Spacious, Waterfront Cabin with Private Dock in Upstate New YorkSaranac Lake, New York (United States of America)

 Location and surroundings

-Saranac Lake, New York (United States)
+Saranac Lake, New York (United States of America)

 Detailed location provided after booking